← Back to Blog

 The Wealthsimple app is clean and beginner-friendly.
 You can see your total balance, individual holdings, and performance clearly.
 For someone who has never invested before, the interface may feel easier to navigate than more advanced brokerage platforms.

-Integrated Savings + Investing
+Integrated Cash + Investing

 Having a Tax-Free Savings Account, Registered Retirement Savings Plan, savings account, and tax filing tools in one platform can be convenient.
 You can review more of your financial picture without logging into multiple apps.